DarioAll77/Thirsty-Machines/README.md

 * Desert locations with strong solar potential usually lack water for cooling
 * Desalinating seawater solves the water problem but adds significant CO2 emissions
 * There's no simple, publicly available way to compare candidate locations across all these factors at once

+## How is it used?

+Right now, choosing where to build an AI data center mostly comes down to buying land and starting construction — there isn't a standard way to check the full picture first.

+This tool is meant for government bodies that handle land concessions and permits for new infrastructure.
+Instead of approving a location because a company already picked it, a government agency could use this to check a proposed site against water availability, distance from populated areas, energy source, and estimated CO2 impact before granting the land.

+It would be used early, during the planning and permitting stage — before construction starts, not after.
+The main users are the people inside government departments responsible for infrastructure approval, environmental impact assessment, and land use planning.
+They'd need the tool to give a clear, comparable score or flag for each candidate site, not just raw data, since decisions often need to be made and justified quickly.